Published May 26, 2020 • 3 minute read

 The policyholder is the person or entity who has purchased a policy from an insurance provider.
 This party is usually one of the named insureds on the policy.
 Upon request, a subcontractor or vendor will provide their client with a certificate of insurance to prove that they are, indeed, policyholders, and therefore have coverage in the event that bodily injury, property damage, or advertising or personal injury occurs throughout the course of a project.
 Policy coverage may also extend beyond the completion of a project.

 In this scenario, the client then gains the title of certificate holder.
 In and of itself, by definition, becoming a certificate holder does not incur any policy-given rights to that entity.
 Again, the certificate is simply a proof of insurance.
+(In our construction contract example, the subcontractor holding a certificate is not insured against claims for damage, personal injury and so on; only the policyholder is.)

 There's no shortage of confusion surrounding the addition of contracting parties to another's insurance policy as additional insureds.
 There is constant tension between insurers, who aim to limit the scope of coverage under their issued policies, and the policyholders, who want to ensure coverage for all potential risk factors threatening their unique business.
 Policyholders also wish to extend that coverage to all parties working on a project.